 Schools are strongly encouraged to contact the Gliding Club quickly and to confirm an agreed date.
 If the school is unable to confirm a date with the Gliding School within a reasonable time, it is only fair that the opportunity will be offered to another school.
 If weather prevents flying on the day, the school and gliding club may be able to arrange another date.

 Cancellations.
 If, after making a booking to fly, a school has to withdraw, it is essential that the gliding club is informed as soon as possible.
 The gliding club will have to cancel arrangements and it is also important so that another school can be offered the opportunity.
 Failure to inform the gliding club may result in the school being denied the chance to take part in the following year.

 For more details about Schools Gliding Days, please contact:

-Details and links to application forms also on Twitter @AirPilotsCo
+When available, further details and links to application forms also on Twitter @AirPilotsCo

 Air Pilots Gliding Scholarships

 In addition to the group gliding days the Honourable Company of Air Pilots are also offering residential gliding scholarship courses in July and August.
 Scholarships are advertised each year in January (closing date for receipt of application is usually in the early part of March).
 The scholarships are open to students who are 16 or older.
 It is not a requirement to have any flying experience or to have attended a schools gliding day.
 The courses will be run by BGA approved gliding clubs.
 Between flights students will help with the ground handling of the glider.
 The scholarships are inclusive of accommodation and food but do not cover transport to and from the gliding clubs.
 Application forms may be downloaded from the Honourable Company of Air Pilots website during the early part of each year at this link